-This project is anticipated to generate approximately 140 AM peak hour trips, 190 PM peak hour trips, and 1,901 ADT.
+This project is anticipated to generate 82 AM peak hour trips, 110 PM peak hour trips, and 1,111 ADT.

-g.
+- g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, general describe.

-This project is not anticipated to interfere with, affect or be affected by the movement of agricultural or forest products on roads or streets in the area.

-h.
-Proposed measures to reduce or control transportation impacts, if any:

-No measures are proposed as no impacts are anticipated at this time, aside from the payment of proportionate impact fees.
+This project is not anticipated to interfere with, affect or be affected by the movement of agricultural or forest products on roads or streets in the area. - h.
+Proposed measures to reduce or control transportation impacts, if any: There are no proposed measures to reduce or control transportation impacts other than participating in the City of Spokane's impact fee ordinance.